GluuFederation/QA/casa.md

 Enter the user name and password

-An OTP will be requested in the next page, not a credential of other kind
+An OTP will be requested in the next page

 Enter the passcode